-This pandemic is seriously messing with our heads.
-The fear and uncertainty.
+This pandemic is messing with our minds.
+Fear and uncertainty.
 The constant doomsday data.
 The sense of loss.
 Our daily routine out of whack.
 Every day blends into the next.

 Faces covered in masks makes the world feel like we’re facing the end-of-times.
 Although our rational mind knows that this too shall pass, nothing feels rational right now.

 This morning I saw a woman in her 60’s walking her dog across the street from my house.
 She had a mask on and was at least 20 feet away.

 As she walked by she kept her head down.
 I was just about to say hello but I could tell by how fast and focused she walked that she didn’t want to interact.
 It was almost as if she thought that if she caught my eye this might encourage me to ignore social distancing and mosey on over for a chat.